Vickthour/Road-Incident-Reportin-System/README.md

 # Road-Incident-Reportin-System
-A mobile app for reporting all road incidents to it's concern agency.
+A Mobile Application for reporting all road incidents to there respective concerned agencies.
 Using React Native.js, PHP, Mysql